Domain Generalization for Crop Segmentation with Standardized Ensemble Knowledge Distillation: Methodology

 where $\lambda$ is a weighting parameter to balance the loss components.
-We provide a thorough ablation of the various component of our method in \ref{subsec:ablation} to highlight the strong improvement on similar solutions.
+We remark that our method adds no overhead at test time.
+We provide a thorough ablation of the various components of our method in \ref{subsec:ablation} to highlight the strong improvement on previous solutions.